 The actual layout – I know, I need to learn CAD or Sketch Up – worked for all parties.
-Rob cause he got his Viking sized shower, Helen with her luxury free standing bath and Robyn as she no longer had to see her dad run naked through the house from the downstairs shower room 😉
+Rob got his Viking sized shower, Helen with her luxury free standing bath and Robyn won big style as she no longer had to see her dad run naked through the house from the downstairs shower room 😉

-The boxing off in the corner is for pipework to future proof for a loft conversion and take the downstairs WC soil vent outside and it actually grew in size but still didn’t impact too much.
-The central heating run towel rad is partly ‘in’ the shower which freaked the fitter out but as the towel rad is black and not chrome, rusting isn’t as major issue as it would be.
-A quick wipe down of splashes after summer showering and a regular clean is fine, and in winter when on, the water splashes dry themselves.
+The boxing off in the corner is for pipework to future proof the house for a possible loft conversion and to take the downstairs WC soil vent outside.
+This boxing off grew in size with all the pipes but still didn’t impact too much as it was at the end of the bath.
+The central heating run towel rad is partly ‘in’ the shower which freaked the fitter out but as the towel rad is black, rusting isn’t as major issue as it would be with chrome.
+A quick wipe down of splashes after summer showering and a regular clean is fine.
+In winter when on, the water splashes dry themselves.